chrisguest75/python_examples/README.md

 * If using vscode if you `pipenv --rm` it might be best to reload
 * Select the interpreter to get black code formatting
 * Running tests can be done by selecting `Testing` extension
+* To get the formatting on save you need to open in the project folder

 ## Configuration